-7 Frameworks For Features Prioritization That Work
+7 Feature Prioritization Frameworks That Work

 Brainstorming for product features is an exciting process where team members are eager to chip in ideas.
 When you have trouble deciding which ideas are to be prioritized, the fun ends as you struggle through the upgrades.